binerogroup/documentation/images/launch-instance-from-image.rst

           the current instance, we *do not recommend it*, but rather that you follow below guide to create a new instance from the image.

-Please follow our below guide from creating an instance from a private image using our various tools.
+See the below guides from creating an instance from a private image.

 Cloud management portal
 -----------------------